RishanthRajendhran/cs6910_assignment3/README.md

     To evaluate the program over the test dataset, run the command 'python3 test.py -loadModel'.<br/>
     <h5>Visualise the attention weights for a recurrent neural network  with attention based seq2seq model for transliteration task</h5>
     To visualise the attention weights of a saved attention model, run the command 'python3 test.py -loadModel -addAttention -visualiseAttention'.<br/>
+    <h5>Visualise the text attention for a recurrent neural network  with attention based seq2seq model for transliteration task</h5>
+    To visualise the text attentions of a saved attention model, run the command 'python3 test.py -loadModel -addAttention -visualiseTextAttention'<br/>
+    <h5>Visualise the text confidence for a recurrent neural network  with attention based seq2seq model for transliteration task</h5>
+    To visualise the text confidence of a saved attention model, run the command 'python3 test.py -loadModel -addAttention -visualiseTextConfidence'.<br/>
+    <h5>Visualise the text confidence for a recurrent neural network  with non-attention based seq2seq model for transliteration task</h5>
+    To visualise the text confidence of a saved non-attention model, run the command 'python3 test.py -loadModel -visualiseTextConfidence' or 'python3 test.py -loadModel -visualiseTextAttention'.<br/>
   </p>
   <h5>Run a sweep</h5>
   <p>